Internet2/class-fall23-IaC-Repository-RCIR/cicd/github/aws/terraform/README.md

 ## Description

 ---
-A collection of terraform scripts a user can use to build the required infrastructure to set up a oicd connection from github to aws ecr
+A collection of terraform scripts a user can use to build the required infrastructure to set up a oidc connection from github to aws ecr

 ## Environment Variables